2014 Fall Term in Brazil

 Program cost includes: Tuition, Airfare, ground transportation, program excursions, accommodations, Salvador homestays (with meals), group meals, and health insurance.

-Program cost does not include: On-campus housing costs for the first five weeks of Fall Term, individual meals in Rio or Salvador, discretionary spending in Brazil.
-We estimate an additional out-of-pocket budget of $500-1,000 for meals and discretionary spending.
-Additional housing costs depend on student housing arrangements for on-campus or off-campus housing and a meal plan (if appropriate).
+Program cost does not include: On-campus housing costs for the first five weeks of Fall Term, visas for entry tro Brazil ($200), individual meals in Rio, discretionary spending in Brazil.
+We estimate an additional out-of-pocket budget of $500-$700 for these items. additional housing costs depend on student housing arrangements for on-campus or off-campus housing and a meal plan (if appropriate).

 Financial Aid: Students participating in this program are eligible for the same grants, scholarships and loan eligibility while abroad as they would be for this trimester on campus.
 When billed for the program each student will receive a detailed billing statement which reduces the cost of the program in accordance with the student's anticipated financial assistance.